Kazakuri/commission.tenka.dev/content/artwork/2021-04-24-km170/index.md

 Please check back later.

 {% request() %}
-たんたんめんNice to meet you, <TODO>!
+Nice to meet you, Tantanmen!

 I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-テーマなどお任せいたします。
+I'll leave the details up to you.

 Thank you very much!
 {% end %}